TeplrGuy/app-template-dotnet-azuresql-appsvc/README.md

 ## General App Configuration Issues
 In this repro, we focus mainly on how to go about resolving configuration issues that occur with App Service.
 Below are topics we will focus on in this module.
 The goal is to understand how to use the Diagnose and solve problems tools to help narrow down the issue to quickly get to a resolution and or know when to create a Microsoft support ticket so we can help.
 Below are topics we will be focusing on.

+The application in this branch will start with a 403 and its your job to use the tools discussed in the Powerpoint.

 1. SSL & Domains
 [Setting up SSL and Domains](https://learn.microsoft.com/en-us/azure/app-service/configure-ssl-bindings)